sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 ## Playground (Core Idea)

-Add some input points on the left side and draw a region which defines a rare event on the right side.
-Then run, "Hash & Test", which will hash the input points to the output space, and if any of them lie in the region, we say the rare event happened.
-Based on this, we can infer if the number of points in the input space is large or small.
+Add some input points in the "input space" on the left side and draw a rare event region in the "hashed space" on the right side.
+Then run, "Hash & Test", which will hash the input points to the "hashed space", and if any of them lie in the region, we say the rare event happened.
+Based on this test, we can infer if the number of points in the input space is large or small.

 <div style="display: flex; gap: 20px;">
   <div>